About Your Gastrectomy Surgery

 Follow a clear liquid diet

-While you’re following a clear liquid diet, make sure to check your blood sugar level often.
-If you have any questions, talk with your healthcare provider.
+Check your blood sugar level often while you’re following a clear liquid diet.
+If you have questions, talk with your healthcare provider.

 Clear liquid diet